 I started off by sanding the table top down with my Ryobi hand sander and 100 grit sandpaper.
 I was going back and forth, trying to decide whether or not I wanted to sand it at all.
 I decided to sand it down a little because one of the areas was significantly darker in the center.
 I’m so glad that I decided to sand it.
-It gave me the chance to try out Old Barn Milk Paint’s “weathered” stain and let me tell ya my friends, I don’t know if I’ll ever go back to the stain from the hardware stores ever again.
+It gave me the chance to try out Old Barn Milk Paint’s (no longer available) “weathered” stain and let me tell ya my friends, I don’t know if I’ll ever go back to the stain from the hardware stores ever again.
 I’m not being paid to say this….this is by far my favorite stain ever!
 It’s natural, non toxic, and has no horrible odor.
 What more can I ask for in a stain??
 We all need some natural in our lives when it comes to diy projects.

 After I was finished staining it, we let it dry overnight.
 The next day, we brought it inside and propped it up on some saw horses for an easier working surface.
 This sucker is heavy so I was thankful for some man power from my hubs and son.
 I couldn’t believe my eyes when I found these 6″ Rusty Metal Roman Numerals at Thors Forge for only $20 for all 12!!
 They were EXACTLY what I was looking for and the price can’t be beat.
 They live up to every rusty numeral dream that I had when looking for them.
 They have several different size options and so many other rusty metal home decor goodness items too.
 When it was time to attach these amazing Roman Numerals, We measured and laid out the Roman Numerals where we wanted them.
 We placed ours a couple of inches from the edge.